TK2F/CGModeling-Typing/README.md

 ### Overview

 This is "CG Modeling Typing Game NEO," a typing practice game themed around CG modeling terminology.
-It was developed using HTML and JavaScript (with the p5.js library).
+It was developed using HTML, CSS (Tailwind CSS), and JavaScript, utilizing Google Fonts (Orbitron, Noto Sans JP).
 The aim is to improve typing skills and familiarity with CG terms in an enjoyable way.

 ### Features